szwecki-kuchasz/kafkax-jmeter/README.md

 ## NotSoSimpleStringProducer
 Example specialization of KafkaxStringSampler.
-* Knows: it should serialize String combined from hardcoded template and additionally parameters, added in overriden populateParams method
+* Knows: it should serialize String combined from hardcoded template and additionally parameters, added in overridden populateParams method

 ## WeatherKafkaxProducer
 Example specialization of KafkaxSpecificAvroProducer
 Knows: serializes objects of class Weather, generated from schema weather.avsc.
-Attributes of this objects are added to overriden populateParams method and provided in JMeter GUI
+Attributes of this objects are added to overridden populateParams method and provided in JMeter GUI

 ## WeatherKafkaxConsumer
 Example specialization of KafkaxSpecificAvroConsumer